-Table E-EUR- 3.
-Operational error downlink messages
+Table E-EUR- 3.Operational error downlink messages

 Free Text message Description Procedure THIS CONCATENATION NOT SUPPORTED BY THIS AIRCRAFT The aircraft receives a concatenated uplink message that it does not support (invalid element combination, or at least one message element is not supported, or invalid element order).
-Note.- Examples of obvious invalid combinations: Climb To + Descend To. the messages in the form of single messages, or use MESSAGE NOT SUPPORTED BY THIS AIRCRAFT The aircraft receives an uplink message that it does not support.
-Note.- All ATN B1 aircraft implementations support all uplink messages.
+Note. - Examples of obvious invalid combinations: Climb To + Descend To. • MESSAGE NOT SUPPORTED BY THIS AIRCRAFT The aircraft receives an uplink message that it does not support.
+Note .- All ATN B1 aircraft implementations support all uplink messages.
 The controller should revert to voice.
 FREE TEXT MESSAGE TOO LARGE The aircraft receives an uplink free text message element containing more than 80 characters, and the aircraft system cannot support the number of characters in a free text message element.
 The controller should revert to voice.
-Note.- For use of free text, see also paragraph 4.3.2.
-UNACCEPTABLE DATA COMBINATION IN ROUTE CLEARANCE The aircraft receives UM 79 CLEARED TO [position] VIA [route clearance] or UM 80 CLEARED [route clearance], for which the [ATS route designator] parameter is not followed by a [published identifier] parameter or an [ATS route designator] parameter. resend UM 79 or UM 80 with the appropriate CPDLC TRANSFER NOT COMPLETED - REPEAT REQUEST Until CPDLC is enabled, the ground system rejects any downlink message; except DM99 (CURRENT DATA AUTHORITY), DM89 (MONITORING), DM62 (ERROR), and DM62 concatenated with DM98 (ERROR + Free text).
+Note .- For use of free text, see also paragraph 4.3.2.
+UNACCEPTABLE DATA COMBINATION IN ROUTE CLEARANCE The aircraft receives UM 79 CLEARED TO [position] VIA [route clearance] or UM 80 CLEARED [route clearance], for which the [ATS route designator] parameter is not followed by a [published identifier] parameter or an [ATS route designator] parameter.
+The controller should resend UM 79 or UM 80 with the appropriate parameters.
+CPDLC TRANSFER NOT COMPLETED - REPEAT REQUEST Until CPDLC is enabled, the ground system rejects any downlink message; except DM99 (CURRENT DATA AUTHORITY), DM89 (MONITORING), DM62 (ERROR), and DM62 concatenated with DM98 (ERROR + Free text).
 The flight crew cannot use data link now, but when CPDLC is fully operational, a CPDLC message is uplinked and displayed to the flight crew, indicating the name and function of the current ATC unit.
 The flight crew should not attempt to repeat the request until the CPDLC transfer has been completed and they are under the control of the ACC, being the CDA.

-Free Text message Description Procedure AIRSYSTEM TIME-OUT The flight crew receives an instruction/ clearance, but fails to respond within 100s at time of reception.
+Free Text message Description Procedure AIRSYSTEM TIME- OUT The flight crew receives an instruction/ clearance, but fails to respond within 100s at time of reception.
 The aircraft-timer ttr expires and automatically downlinks the error message.
 The aircraft system closes the dialogue.
 Up on receipt of the error message, the ground systems closes the dialogue.
-NETWORK AND REJECTED.
-RESEND The aircraft rejects a message, because the difference between the timestamp of sending by ground and aircraft reception time is more than 40 seconds. to voice or may resend the DOWNLINK TIMESTAMP INDICATES FUTURE TIME.
+UPLINK DELAYED IN NETWORK AND REJECTED.
+RESEND OR CONTACT BY VOICE by ground and aircraft reception time is more to voice or may resend the DOWNLINK TIMESTAMP INDICATES FUTURE TIME.
 The aircraft receives a message timestamp that indicates a future time greater than 2 seconds from the current time.